1coderookie/KobraGoNeoInsights/docs/hardware/printhead.md

 ---

-#### MOD: Direct Drive
+#### MOD: Direct Drive Conversion

-??? note "General Advice When Modding To A Direct Drive"
+??? note "General Advice When Converting To A Direct Drive"

     If you're going to mod to a direct drive using the stock hardware, consider using a pancake stepper motor then (if it's not already being used at the **Go**, I'm not sure about that right now) for reducing the weight.
     Also keep in mind to lower your retraction distance then!